Taiyahm/Weather-Dashboard/README.md

 ## Description
-  Theis application is a weather dashboard that allows users to search any city and find the current weather conditions asell and the five day forecast for a city.
+  This application is a weather dashboard that allows users to search any city and find the current weather conditions asell and the five day forecast for a city.
+Previously searched cities are displayed to be accessed without searching again.
+A clear button is available to clear out the previously searched cities.

 ## Credits
 OpenWeatherAPI